refinedev/refine/documentation/docs/advanced-tutorials/web3/ethereum-signin.md

 ## Installation

 We will need [web3](https://github.com/ChainSafe/web3.js) and [web3-modal](https://github.com/web3modal/web3modal) packages in our project.
-Let's start by downloading these packages
+Let's start by downloading these packages.

 ```bash
 npm install web3